pbradshawusc/treasureHunters/README.md

 echo "./local_folder_name"
 Note: The local folder name is whatever name you selected when cloning the repository.
 The default is game_pbradsha.
 ```

-### Screenshots -- [Optional]
-You can either remove this section or add screenshots if you wish.